Culinary Schools in Rhode Island

 Although a number of culinary management programs are offered online, Rhode Island is home to only one accredited culinary school, which offers certificates and associate and bachelor's degrees in baking and pastry arts, culinary arts, food service management and entrepreneurship and culinary nutrition.
 Recreational cooking classes are also available, and the local community college offers a culinary certificate program.
 Attending a culinary school in Rhode Island can mean participating in local internships, which in turn can provide the networking opportunities that are essential for employment in the culinary world.

 For such a small state, Rhode Island has a huge taste for culinary innovation and excellence.
-In 2012, Travel & Leisure named Providence the #1 city for food/drink/restaurants in the U.S., ranking it #1 for hamburgers, #2 for ice cream and pizza and #3 for cafes.
+In 2012, Travel & Leisure named Providence the No. 1 city for food/drink/restaurants in the U.S., ranking it No. 1 for hamburgers, No. 2 for ice cream and pizza and No. 3 for cafes.
 Additionally, the first annual Taste Trekkers Food Tourism Conference for extreme foodies is coming to Providence in 2013.

 The Rhode Island culinary community is also at the top of its game for the hottest National Restaurant Association culinary trends.
 With a 400-mile coastline and a seriously short distance from "farm-to-table," Rhode Island's seafood, meat and produce are fresh.
 The sustainable RI initiative is working to make Rhode Island the nation's first Sustainable State and Farm Fresh Rhode Island (FFRI), with its Veggie Box program.
 The program delivers weekly boxes of seasonal farm-fresh produce at reduced rates to recipients of Supplemental Nutrition Assistance Program (SNAP) and Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) to help promote healthy and nutritious meals for children.